autowarefoundation/autoware-documentation/docs/how-to-guides/debug-autoware.md

 rviz2
 ```

-When Autoware launch the simulators, the Rviz2 tool is opened by default to visualize the autopilot graphic informations.
+When Autoware launch the simulators, the Rviz2 tool is opened by default to visualize the autopilot graphic information.

 ### Using rqt tools